PAUL MARVIN RUDOLPH, FAIA (1918-1997)

 1967 - Married Student Housing for the University of Virginia, Charlottesville VA.
 Unbuilt.

-1967 - The Frank H. Parcells Residence, 3 Cameron Place, Grosse Pointe MI.
+1967 - The Frank and Anne H. Parcells Residence, 3 Cameron Place, Grosse Pointe MI.
+For sale in 2014.

 1967 - The Robert Brown Townhouse, 251 West 13th Street, New York NY.
 Not sure if the model, bottom photo, was carried through to construction.
 Sold in 1997 to Tom Fontana who undid most of the Rudolph features.